AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 Shared "given" above has the following characteristics:

-1. Shared test data in `testMovieRatings`.
+1. Shared test data in `testMovieRatings`
-1. `movieRatingService` that is a shared instance of the class under test.
+1. `movieRatingService` that is a shared instance of the class under test
-1. A `beforeAll` method that initializes the shared instance with the shared test data.
+1. A `beforeAll` method that initializes the shared instance with the shared test data

 Of course, this anti-pattern often varies.
 The structure above is just one example of many I've seen.
 Other common elements include: